minprog/programmeren-2/problems/cs50/speller/submit/index.md

 ## Big Board

-If you'd like to put your code to the test against classmates' code (just for fun), upload your solution to our https://bigboard.quinner.nl/[Big Board] website before or after you submit!
+If you'd like to put your code to the test against classmates' code (just for fun), upload your solution to our [Big Board](https://bigboard.quinner.nl/) website before or after you submit!

 ## Submit